Clogged Garbage Disposal

 Garbage disposals are wonderful plumbing inventions, with the ability to pulverize most of your food waste with a few flicks of a switch.
-But just like any contraption, your garbage disposal is going to start giving you trouble if you are not using it in the right way.
-If this is the case, it’s best to get in touch with someone like FSDrainage.
-Otherwise it could end up blocking your drains and you may need to look for tricks to unblock a drain.
-Here are eight items you should never throw into the disposal, because they might clog your sink’s garbage disposal if you are not careful.
+But just like any contraption, your garbage disposal is going to start giving you trouble if you are not using it in the right way or it could end up with a clogged garbage disposal.
+Here are eight items you should never throw into the disposal, because they might clog disposal if you are not careful.

 While your garbage disposal will have strong blades, they are not strong enough to destroy bones.
 These bones will just spin around the blades and not even go down the drain pipes.
 They might even damage the blades if you keep running the disposal in hopes of crushing the bones.